+1. Screw

-- 1. Screw - 2.
-Remove the tailpipe by pulling it out of the muffler. - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

+- 1. Screw

-- 1. Tailpipe
+- 2. Tailpipe

-- 2. Spark arrester
+- 3. Spark arrester

-- 3. Gasket
+- 4. Gasket

-- 4. Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the screw holes.
+- Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the screw holes.

-- 5. Install the screws and tighten them.
+- 5. Install the screws and tighten them to the specified torque.